 One of the best literacy teachers Jane Swire knows is her dog, Blizzard.

-About three years ago, the Grade 7 and 8 teacher at John T. Tuck Public School in Burlington, ON began volunteering with St. John Ambulance’s therapy dog program.
-Along with visiting nursing homes, she and her nine-year-old Alaskan malamute also visit the local library once a week during the school year as part of the organization’s Paws 4 Stories program.
+About three years ago, the Grade 7 and 8 teacher at John T. Tuck Public School in Burlington, ON, began volunteering with St. John Ambulance’s therapy dog program.
+Along with visiting nursing homes, she and her nine-year-old Alaskan Malamute also visit the local library once a week during the school year as part of the organization’s Paws 4 Stories program.

 As part of the program, volunteers visit libraries or schools with their pets, who have all been evaluated by the organization.
 The volunteers sit with children while they read to the dogs for half-hour visits.
-In schools, the programs typically run for eight to 12 weeks.
+In schools, the programs typically run for 8 to 12 weeks.
 Library programs may be shorter.

 Swire admits that despite 26 years of teaching, she doubted at first how helpful dogs could be to students.
 “I don’t think I understood it.
 I don’t think people understand it until they actually see it.”

 She has seen dogs help students through stressful situations—something she says is more needed today than before.
 She has also seen Blizzard help reluctant readers grow to love reading.
 “I’m the person on the end of her leash,” she says. “[Blizzard’s] the one doing all the magic.”

 Swire and Blizzard sit with a child on the floor of the library room designated for the program.
 Swire holds the leash while the child reads to Blizzard.
 Each child spends about half an hour with the dog; Swire usually sees two children each week.
 Children pet Blizzard and snuggle up with her as they read the books.

 “Reading is, number one, practice.
 And the more you practice, the better you get at it,” says Swire.
 Children, however, may not want to practice if they feel they might be judged if they struggle.